swiss-seismological-service/scdetect/README.md

 **General**:

 - `"detectorId"`: A string defining the detector identifier.
-If not defined a unique identifier will be generated, automatically.
+If not defined a random unique identifier will be generated, automatically.
 Declared origins will contain a comment with a reference to the detector identifier.
 Note also that since `scdetect` implements hierarchical logging explicitly defining the detector identifier may be of particular use while debugging.

 - `"maximumLatency"`: The maximum data latency in seconds tolerated with regard